Adam Khan and Durkhani

-Adam Khan and Durkhani is a classic Pashtun romance which has been called the Pashto Romeo and Juliet along with Yusuf Khan and Sherbano.
+Adam Khan and Durkhani, or Ādamkhān and Durkhānay is a classic Pashtun amorous folktale which has been called the Pashto Romeo and Juliet along with Yusuf Khan and Sherbano.
+It is considered a classic in the Pashto literature.

 Adam Khan hailed from Bazadara Bala (a village in Malakand, Khyber Pakhtunkhwa) and Durkhanai was from Bazadara Payan.

-It is considered a classic in the Pashto literature.
+The legend has also been retold in English prose fiction.
+Changez Jan's novella The Legend of Adam Khan and Durkhanai (2025) draws on multiple oral and written versions of the story into a unified narrative.